aaronolds/Quotes/README.md

 ## John Wheeler ##
 _“Spacetime grips mass, telling it how to move...
 Mass grips spacetime, telling it how to curve”_

+## Ravi Zacharias quoting Malcolm Muggeridge ##
+In this Sargasso Sea of fantasy and fraud, how can I or anyone else hope to swim unencumbered?
+How can I learn to see with, and not just through, the eye?
+How can I take off my own motley, wash away the makeup, raise the iron shutter, put out the studio lights, silence the sound effects, and put the cameras to sleep?
+Can I ever watch the sun rise on Sunset Boulevard, and the sun set over Forest Lawn?

+Will I ever find real furniture among the studio props, silence in a discotheque, love in a strip tease?
+Read truth off an auto cue, catch it on a screen, chase it on the wings of music?
+View it in living color with the news, hear it in living sound along the motorways?
+No, not in the wind that rent the mountains and broke in pieces the rocks; not in the earthquake that followed, nor in the fire that followed the earthquake.
+I think I could probably hear it in that still, small voice.
+Not in the screeching of tires, either, or in the grinding of brakes; nor in the roar of jets or the whistle of sirens, or the howl of trombones, or the rattle of drums, or the chanting of demo voices.
+Again and again and again.
+I long for that still, small voice – if one could only catch it.

+## Ravi Zacharias ##
+In a world of hate, mockery will agenda more hate.

 ## Unknown ##
 * _"Winners go into battle having already won and losers go into battle and try to win."_
 * _"Programming today is a race between software engineers striving to build bigger and better idiot-proof programs and the Universe trying to produce bigger and better idiots.
 So far, the Universe is winning."_